arienmalec/newtype_macros/README.md

 Unfortunately, Rust does not currently allow `#[derive(From)]` or similar annotations.
 There is [a tracking RFC](https://github.com/rust-lang/rfcs/issues/261) for making newtypes more convenient.
 Implementing the basic traits on newtypes is often a tedious exercise in cut and paste, particularly if you have a large set of newtypes to create.

-Many people have created macros automate this, and perform the equivalent of `[#derive]`.
+Many people have created macros to automate this, and perform the equivalent of `[#derive]`.
 This repository tries to encapsulate a single reasonable way of automatically creating newtypes and newtype traits.

 ## Usage